-Between July 1, 2017, and December 31, 2017, the period covered by this report, the OIG processed 539 new civil rights or civil liberties complaints.4
+Between January 1, 2018 and June 30, 2018, the period covered by this report, the OIG processed 456 new complaints that were identified by the complainant as civil rights or civil liberties complaints.4

-Of these complaints, 500 did not fall within the OIG's jurisdiction or did not warrant further investigation.
-The vast majority (426) of these complaints involved allegations against agencies or entities outside the DOJ, including other federal agencies, local governments, or private businesses.
+Of these complaints, 403 did not fall within the OIG's jurisdiction or did not warrant further investigation.
+The vast majority (323) of these complaints involved allegations against agencies or entities outside the DOJ, including other federal agencies, local governments, or private businesses.
 When possible, the OIG referred those complaints to the appropriate entity or advised complainants of the entity with jurisdiction over their allegations.
-Some complaints (74) raised allegations that were not suitable for investigation by the OIG and could not be referred to another agency for investigation, generally because the complaints failed to identify a subject or agency.
+Some complaints (80) raised allegations that were not suitable for investigation by the OIG and could not be referred to another agency for investigation, generally because the complaints failed to identify a subject or agency.

-The OIG found that the remaining 39 of the 539 complaints it received involved DOJ employees or DOJ components and included allegations that required further review.
-The OIG determined that 38 of these complaints raised management issues generally unrelated to the OIG's Section 1001 duties and, consequently, referred these complaints to DOJ components for appropriate handling.
+The OIG found that the remaining 53 of the 456 complaints it received involved DOJ employees or DOJ components and included allegations that required further review.
+The OIG determined that 49 of these complaints raised management issues generally unrelated to the OIG's Section 1001 duties and, consequently, referred these complaints to DOJ components for appropriate handling.
 Examples of complaints in this category included allegations by federal prisoners about the general prison conditions, and by others that the FBI did not initiate an investigation into particular allegations.
+Additionally, 2 of these complaints were assigned to OIG personnel for possible investigation based on allegations unrelated to civil rights or civil liberties.